axtg/bots.iou/README.md

 ## Bot details
 *Botname*
-SettleBot
+IOUbot

 *In-app description*
 Helps you settle payments between friends.
-So for me to work, add me to your friends' group chat.
-Then simply use /add $$.$$ to add an expense made (/add 10.50), and use /settle to have me calculate who ows what.
+So for the bot to work, add it to your friends' group chat.
+Then simply use /add $$.$$ to add an expense made (/add 10.50), and use /settle to let the bot calculate who ows what.

 ## License